 You will also want to have a comb and tin foil (optional).
 The comb will be used to separate and comb through your hair to create the root melting effect.
 The foil, you could use to keep some of your original color.
 I wanted to keep some of the blonde streaks in the front, so that’s why I used foil.

-How to Create a Root Melt or Shadow Root Effect
+How to Do a Shadow Root Effect

 The first step in creating the perfect shadow root hair color at home is to start by mixing your root touch up and then applying it directly to your roots.
 Then, you will take the comb and comb down to spread the hair color a bit further down your hair shaft.
 You should watch my video for a clear example of this process.
 After you’ve covered up all your roots and combed through, then you’ll let the color process, as directed.
 After you rinse out your color, then you’ll add the gloss and let that stay on your hair as long as directed.
 Then you will rinse, style and you’re done!